 \begin{widetext}

 with

 where,

-Here, $\mathcal{J}_n$ is the Bessel function of first kind and $A$ is the amplitude of drive. \end{widetext}
+Here, $\mathcal{J}_n$ is the Bessel function of first kind and $A$ is the amplitude of the drive. \end{widetext}

-From Eq.(\ref{HSM}), it is evident that only nearest neighbour hoppings are present in the static Hamiltonian describing a semimetal.
+From Eq.(\ref{HSM}), it is evident that only nearest neighbor hoppings are present in the static Hamiltonian describing a semimetal.
 Here $T_1$ and $T_2$ are the renormalized amplitudes of such hoppings.
 On the other hand, $T_3$, $T_4$, $T_5$ and $T_6$ are the newly generated next nearest neighbour hoppings in different directions.
-We have shown all these hoppings schematically in Fig.~\ref{Hopping}.
+Such long-range hopping generation by the periodic drive is found earlier as well in the other systems~\cite{arijitSilicene,PhysRevB.87.201109}.
+We have shown all these hoppings schematically in Fig.~\ref{Hopping} for our system.

-It is worth to mention here that irradiation effect in the high frequency limit can also be taken into account by using other perturbation expansion methods \ie\, Floquet Magnus~\cite{casas2001floquet,blanes2009magnus}, van Vleck perturbation theory~\cite{eckardt2015high}.
-Floquet Magnus expansion harbors unwanted driving phase dependance as a result of which the effective Hamiltonian also contains the driving phase.
+It is worth to mention here that the irradiation effect in the high frequency limit can also be taken into account by using other perturbation expansion methods \ie\, Floquet Magnus~\cite{casas2001floquet,blanes2009magnus}, van Vleck perturbation theory~\cite{eckardt2015high}.
+Floquet Magnus expansion harbors unwanted driving phase dependence as a result of which the effective Hamiltonian also contains the driving phase.
 On the other hand, it is much more complicated to write higher order terms in van Vleck perturbative expansion series.